-We checked in with Shannon Bogan, MD, pediatric medicine at Florida Hospital, on things to know.
-First up, its OK if youre behind on vaccinations.
+We checked in with Shannon Bogan, MD, pediatric medicine at AdventHealth, on things to know.
+First up, its OK if you're behind on vaccinations.

 Most vaccines are given in a series format, she says.
 The Center for Disease Control has created a specific schedule for practitioners dedicated to providing information about how to resume vaccines on an appropriate timetable.
 Speak to your pediatrician at your next visit about taking the necessary steps to get back on track.